Beam Handbook

 Reactions

-Since this is a hyperstatic problem, it will be assumed, approximately, that each reaction assumes half of the load on each adjacent span, except for the reactions next to the cantilevers, which will take the total load of the cantilever plus half of that on the adjacent span.
+Since this is a statically indeterminate problem, as an approximation, it is assumed that each reaction supports half the load of each adjacent span, except for the reactions next to the overhangs, which will support the total overhang load plus half of the adjacent span load.

 R_i(x) = \begin{cases} q(s_0+ \Large \frac{s_1}{2}\normalsize) & \text{for} i = 0 \\ q(\Large \frac{s_i+s_{i+1}}{2}\normalsize) & \text{for} i \in [1, n-2] \in \mathbb{N} \\ q(\Large \frac{s_{n-1}}{2}\normalsize +s_n) & \text{for} i = n-1 \end{cases}